(Also known as a Hip Labral Tear, Labral Tear of the Hip)

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate and advanced exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

 Begin this exercise lying on your back (figure 3).
 Slowly take your knee to your chest as far as you can go without pain and provided you feel no more than a mild to moderate stretch, then lower back down.
 Repeat 10 – 20 times provided there is no increase in symptoms.
+(N.B.
+If this exercise is too uncomfortable initially, a gentler alternative is to bring your knee towards your chest whilst keeping your foot / heel in contact with the bed.
+Slowly slide your heel towards your bottom as far as you can go without pain and provided you feel no more than a mild to moderate stretch, then lower back down.)

 Figure 3 – Hip Flexion (left leg)